MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="exchange-and-sharepoint-interoperability"></a>Exchange と SharePoint の相互運用性

-Teams のすべての機能を活用するために、すべてのユーザーは Exchange、SharePoint、および Microsoft 365 グループの作成が可能になっている必要があります。次の記事では、さまざまな環境でホストされている Exchange メールボックス、Exchange と Teams の相互作用のしくみ、および SharePoint と OneDrive に関する同様の考慮事項について概要を示します。
+For the full Teams experience, every user should be enabled for Exchange, SharePoint, and Microsoft 365 group creation.
+The following articles outline information related to Exchange mailboxes hosted in various environments, how Exchange and Teams interact, and similar considerations for SharePoint and OneDrive.

 |確認事項|アクション |
 |------------|-------|